myahyavar/Enhancing-Image-Super-Resolution-with-GANs/README.md

 def build_generator():

-Note: It has always to be considered that each all the code blocks in the file are interconnected to one another.
+**Note:** It has always to be considered that each of the code blocks in the file are interconnected to one another.

 **4. What to run for evaluation  (preferred: .IPYNB with images)**